akshayyy22/Celestiax/readme.md

 # CelestiaX Cryptocurrency Visualization

-CelestiaX is a real-time cryptocurrency transaction visualization platform that enables users to explore dynamic visualizations of cryptocurrency transactions across various blockchains.
-This project showcases the latest transactions on a 3D globe, with customizable node properties for different cryptocurrencies, including `Bitcoin`, `Ethereum`, `Solana`, and others.
+CelestiaX is a real-time cryptocurrency transaction visualization platform that enables users to explore dynamic visualizations of cryptocurrency transactions as a neural network.
+The platform offers interactive features such as transaction search by wallet ID, cryptocurrency selection, and detailed node interactions.

 ## Table of Contents